-Wall Street expects a year-over-year increase in earnings on higher revenues when Navigator Holdings (NVGS) reports results for the quarter ended September 2021.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+The market expects Navigator Holdings (NVGS) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 The earnings report might help the stock move higher if these key numbers are better than expectations.
 On the other hand, if they miss, the stock may move lower.